-- Dip HE/BA (Hons) in Business Administration General pathway - Dip HE/BA (Hons) in Business Administration Marketing pathway - Dip HE/BA (Hons) in Business Administration Human Resources Management pathway - Dip HE/BA (Hons) in Business Administration Accounting pathway - Dip HE/BA (Hons) in Business Administration Information Systems pathway - Dip HE/BA (Hons) in Business Administration Small Business pathway - Dip HE/BA (Hons) in Business Administration Tourism pathway i) Dip HE/BA (Hons) in Business Administration -General pathway
+- Dip HE/BA (Hons) in Business Administration General pathway - Dip HE/BA (Hons) in Business Administration Marketing pathway - Dip HE/BA (Hons) in Business Administration Human Resources Management pathway - Dip HE/BA (Hons) in Business Administration Accounting pathway - Dip HE/BA (Hons) in Business Administration Information Systems pathway - Dip HE/BA (Hons) in Business Administration Small Business pathway - Dip HE/BA (Hons) in Business Administration Tourism and Event Management pathway - Dip HE/BA (Hons) in Business Administration Transport Operations Management pathway i) Dip HE/BA (Hons) in Business Administration - General pathway

 This programme aims to develop a student's intellectual ability, executive personality and managerial skills through an appropriate blending of business and general education.
 The programme provides students with exposure to different areas and functions of business such as Accounting, Finance, Information Technology, Marketing, Human resource and Strategy.
 It also enables students to take a broader perspective and ability to link different issues in the process of decision making.
 Students of this programme also learn a broad range of managerial capabilities, problem solving and communication skills.